-Supervisory Statement 40/15 'Solvency II: reporting and public disclosure -op www.bankofengland.co.uk/prudential-regulation/publication/2015/solvency2-reporting-and-public-disclosure-options-provided-tosupervisory-authorities-ss.
+9 Supervisory Statement 40/15 'Solvency II: reporting and public-disclosure - options provided to supervisory authorities': www.bankofengland.co.uk/prudential-regulation/publication/2015/solvency2-reporting-and-public-disclosure-options-provided-tosupervisory-authorities-ss.

-- -claim size bands for reporting loss distribution risk profile (section 5); - sum insured bands for reporting non-life distribution of underwriting risks by sum insured (section 6); - lines of business to be reported for the reporting of non-life distribution of underwriting risks by sum insured (section 7); - reporting of annuities stemming from non-life obligations by currency (section 8); and - development of the distribution of reported but not settled (RBNS) claims reporting of numbers of claims (section 9).
+- reporting of annuities stemming from non-life obligations by currency (section 8); and - development of the distribution of reported but not settled (RBNS) claims reporting of numbers of claims (section 9).

-6.9A Third-country branches should refer to 'PRA Statement of Policy: Solvency II regulatory reporting waivers' which specifies the PRA's approach to waiving submission of certain Solvency II reporting requirements in the Reporting Part of the PRA Rulebook.10
+6.9A Third-country branches should refer to 'PRA Statement of Policy: Solvency II regulatory reporting waivers' which specifies the PRA's approach to waiving submission of certain Solvency II reporting requirements in the Reporting Part of the PRA Rulebook.10 [Currently not relevant - part of PS3/24, with the implementation date of 31 December 2024].